ajenajen/demo-lighthouse-user-flow/README.md

 # demo-lighthouse-user-flow

-Demo for how to work with lighthouse and puppeteer
+Demo of Lighthouse user flow with puppeteer